-Doug Nussmeier is completing his first season as offensive coordinator and quarterbacks coach at Alabama after joining the Crimson Tide in February 2012 after three seasons at the University of Washington.
+Doug Nussmeier begins his second season as offensive coordinator and quarterbacks coach at Alabama after joining the Crimson Tide in February 2012 after three seasons at the University of Washington.

-In this first year at the helm of the Alabama offense, the Crimson Tide is on track for one of the most proficient offensive seasons in school history.
-UA has set records for rushing/passing touchdowns scored (62), total points (500) and passing touchdowns (27).
-His tutelage of junior quarterback AJ McCarron has resulted in one of the best seasons by a quarterback in school history.
-McCarron holds the record for single-season touchdowns (26), while throwing for 2,669 yards and completing 66.8 percent of his passes and throwing just three interceptions while leading the nation in passing efficiency.
-Nussmeier built a balanced offense that proved to be explosive at the same time.
-The Tide has rushed for 2,920 yards while throwing for 2,788 and accounting for 124 plays of 15-yards or more (70 passing and 54 rushing).
+In Nussmeier's first year at the helm of the Alabama offense, the 2012 Crimson Tide produced one of the most proficient offensive seasons in school history.
+UA set records for rushing/passing touchdowns scored (68), total points (542), total offense (6,237) and passing touchdowns (31).
+His tutelage of quarterback AJ McCarron resulted in one of the best seasons by a quarterback in school history.
+McCarron set a record for single-season touchdowns (30) while throwing for 2,933 yards (second in school history), completing 67.2 percent of his passes and throwing just three interceptions.
+He also led the nation in passing efficiency (175.28).
+Nussmeier built a balanced and explosive offense.
+The Tide rushed for 3,185 yards while throwing for 3,052, becoming the first Alabama team to rush and pass for 3,000 yards in a single season while accounting for 134 plays of 15-yards or more (76 passing and 58 rushing).

-In 2010, Nussmeier oversaw a balanced attack that finished the season with 2,238 rushing yards and 2,475 passing yards.
+In 2010, Nussmeier oversaw a balanced Huskies attack that finished with 2,238 rushing yards and 2,475 passing yards.
 The offense was led by Polk, whose 1,415 rushing yards were second-most in UW single-season history.
 Nussmeier also mentored quarterback Jake Locker, who finished his career ranked No. 1 or No. 2 in nearly every major quarterbacking category.
-Locker was the No. 8 overall pick in the 2011 NFL Draft, selected by Tennessee Titans.
+Locker was the No. 8 overall pick in the 2011 NFL Draft the by Tennessee Titans.

 In his first season at Washington, Nussmeier's offense made tremendous strides over the previous season.
 The Huskies scored 26.1 points per game, nearly doubling their average from the previous year while total offense was up more than 110 yards per game over the 2008 average.
 Nussmeier also spent his first season coaching Locker, who had one of the most productive seasons in Huskies history.
 Locker passed for 2,800 yards, the third-highest total in school history, while the offense boasted a 1,000-yard rusher in Polk.